ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 entries, and then recurses down the remainder of the frontier, each time starting back at step 1:

-1. Obtain a binary ladder from the current log entry for the claimed greatest version of the label, omitting redundant lookups as described in
+1. Obtain a search binary ladder from the current log entry for the claimed greatest version of the label, omitting redundant lookups.
-   {{search-binary-ladder}}.
 2. If this is the rightmost log entry, verify that the binary ladder is consistent the claimed greatest version of the label.
 That is, verify that it contains inclusion proofs for all expected versions less than or equal to the